FrNecas/SunnyCalc/README.md

 ## Installation

-There is currently nothing no install :(
+There is currently nothing to install :(

 ## Usage